System architectures

 |

-This article shows the architecture of a web application protected by Airlock Microgateway using the K8s Gateway API, deployed in a Kubernetes cluster.
+This section shows the architecture of a web application protected by Airlock Microgateway using the Kubernetes Gateway API, deployed in a Kubernetes cluster.
 The example illustrates the setup without service mesh.
-It is the most simple functional sidecarless setup – with a single Microgateway Engine Pod securing Web application containers.
+It is the most simple functional setup – with a single Microgateway Engine Pod securing Web application containers.
 The setup shows two namespaces, one for the Microgateway Operator Pod and a second one with the Microgateway Engine and Web application Pods.

 Traffic handling